 Failure to pay back a loan is not fraud, and it is not a criminal offense.
 So don’t believe the collectors when they tell you you’re going to jail.

 Tribal loans are payday loans offered by lenders who are headquartered on Indian reservations.
-99% of the time, they do not have a license with the states.
-They operate on sovereign Native American land and skae by state regulations.
+About 99% of the time, they do not have a license with the states.
+They operate on sovereign Native American land and skate past state regulations.

 The payday industry is full of liars, cheaters and scammers.
 It’s actually pretty common for payday lenders to bend or break the law when collecting debts.
-So if you have proof that a lender violated one of the many laws governing short term lending, you can flip the script and take THEM to court, and perhaps get your loan forgiven.
+The Federal Trade Commission (FTC) offers many protections through the Fair Debt Collections Practices Act.
+So if you have proof that a lender violated one of the many federal laws governing short term lending, flip the script and take THEM to court, and perhaps you can get your loan forgiven.